-On March 12, 1977, Jeff McDill suited up for the Chicago Black Hawks in a game against the Montreal Canadiens.
-That night he achieved his lifelong dream of playing in the National Hockey League (NHL).
+On March 12, 1977, Jeff McDill made his NHL debut with the Chicago Black Hawks in a game against the Montreal Canadiens.
+That night he achieved the dream of every kid who has ever played hockey.
 It was the only NHL game that McDill would ever appear in.

 At the 1976 draft, McDill was selected in the second round by the Chicago Black Hawks and by the Cleveland Crusaders of the World Hockey Association in the third round.
 He signed with the Black Hawks and played most of 1976/77 with the Flint Generals of the International Hockey League scoring 70 points.

 Near the end of the first season with Flint, McGill was called up to join the Chicago Black Hawks.
-On Saturday March 12, 1977, he suited up for his first NHL game for the Black Hawks in Montreal against the Canadiens.
-McGill never registered a point in his debut as the high powered Canadiens (they only lost eight games that year) defeated the Black Hawks 5-1.
+On Saturday, March 12, 1977, he dressed for his first NHL game for the Black Hawks in Montreal against the Canadiens.
+McGill never registered a point in his debut as the high-powered Canadiens (they only lost eight games that year) defeated the Black Hawks 5-1.
 That would be McDill’s only career NHL game.

 The next season, he split the year between Kalamazoo, Muskegon and Maine scoring 51 points.
 In 1978, McDill was released by the Black Hawks and signed with the New York Rangers.
 After two years with the Rangers minor league affiliate in New Haven, McDill retired and moved back to Dauphin, Manitoba.

 In 1981, he was named head coach of the Dauphin Kings and led them to provincial championships in 1982 and 1983.
 After four years as head coach, McDill stepped down in 1985 to concentrate on other business interests.